 God reunites in Heaven.

-Adaline survived her husband by a remarkable four decades and made her home during those many years in Lower Turkeyfoot.
-In her final years, she suffered from heart valve disease.
+Adaline survived her husband by a remarkable four decades and made her home during those many years in Draketown.
+In her final years, she suffered from heart valve disease and "dropsy" (buildup of fluid).

-She passed away on Sept.
-13, 1925 in Lower Turkeyfoot.
-Burial was in the Jersey Baptist Church Cemetery, but the location of the grave is not yet known, and it may well not be marked.
+At the age of 81, Adaline passed away on Sept.
+13, 1925 in her home at Draketown.
+An obituary in the Meyersdale Republic stated that in addition to her four children and three step-children, she was survived by 40 grandchildren and 41 great-grandchildren.
+Funeral services were held at the Jersey Baptist Church, with Rev. L.H.
+Powell officiating.
+Burial was in the church cemetery, but the location of the grave is not yet known, and it may well not be marked.
 Her son Joseph Ward Ream signed her official Pennsylvania certificate of death.

 Daughter Susan Ream (1843- ? ) was born in 1843.